A Better Automated Inspection Option that Surpasses Machine Vision

 While machine vision systems are sufficient for many types of inspections tasks—and offer benefits of quantifiable, actionable data—the downside is that they just aren’t suited to high-precision, low-contrast, and challenging assembly verification.
 To fill the gap in these types of applications, human inspectors are still widely used when their discernment, visual acuity, and ability to detect and judge unexpected defects is required to ensure product quality.

-A new inspection solution option is now available for these kinds of challenging inspection tasks: INSPECT.assembly, which uses photometry-based ProMetric® cameras.
-Typically applied for light measurement, these cameras feature high-resolution CCD sensors with broad dynamic range (up to 73.4 dB) to capture the greatest number of contrast-level differences in images to visualize the smallest variations and subtle defects.
+A new inspection solution option is now available for these kinds of challenging inspection tasks: INSPECT.assembly™, which uses photometry-based ProMetric® cameras.
+Typically applied for light measurement, these cameras feature high-resolution, scientific-grade image sensors with broad dynamic range (better than 59 dB) to capture the greatest number of contrast-level differences in images to visualize the smallest variations and subtle defects.

 INSPECT.assembly provides the speed, data, and repeatability of machine vision, with the visual acuity of humans.
 A turnkey inspection station, INSPECT.assembly rolls up to the manufacturing line for in-line inspection on any moving conveyer.